 Now imagine how much safer you would feel when entering your home at any time of day or night, without worrying about confronting intruders, who may well be armed.
 And with interactive monitoring services, such as those offered by today’s best alarm companies, you can also receive a text or email any time a door opens, telling you which door.
 That level of protection provides real peace of mind, which helps explain why more people are shopping for wireless home security systems, as home intrusion statistics continue to get worse across much of the US.

 It just makes sense for homeowners to realize the fact that a monitored home alarm system can prevent these confrontations in the first place.
 The good news is that police tips are making increased reference to home security systems – they understand that monitored detection is the best way to keep burglars and homeowners from meeting face to face.
-And that’s also why so many more homeowners are shopping for true peace of mind, and why electronic security is included on this list of Top 10 Home Security Tips.
+And that’s also why so many more homeowners are shopping for true peace of mind, and why electronic security is included on the list.
 With only one in five homes protected by a monitored alarm system, and a burglary occurring every 14 seconds in the US, there are still lots of homes – and homeowners – left to protect in the alarm business .